Worm Drive vs. Sidewinder Circular Saws: Advantages, Differences, & More

 Skilsaw worm drive

-These tools are so common that their design is the first thing you’ll think of when you hear the word circular saw.
-In today’s market, it’s technically called a direct drive saw rather than a sidewinder.
+These tools are so standard that their design is the first thing you’ll think of when you hear the word circular saw.
+Nowadays, in industry terms, it’s more commonly referred to as a direct drive saw instead of a sidewinder.

-You may not know, but its name is derived from its right-angled blade position, which we’ll discuss further in the features below.
+The name stems from its unique right-angled blade position, a detail I’ll discuss in its features below.

 Overview of Features